Proverbs 10:20

 Righteous speech is valuable and life-giving, but the heart of the wicked lacks lasting worth.

-20 The tongue of the righteous is like choice silver.
-The heart of the wicked is of little worth.
+20 The tongue of the righteous is choice silver, but the heart of the wicked has little worth.

 Righteous speech is valuable and life-giving, but the heart of the wicked lacks lasting worth.